 There are three phases to this type of treatment.
 First, the patient is taught a deep muscle relaxation technique and breathing exercises because fears involve tension and tension is incompatible with relaxation.
 Second, the patient creates a fear ladder list, with stimuli that creates the least anxiety at the bottom and the stimuli that creates the most fear at the top.
 The patient works through each step of their fear ladder starting at the bottom.
 When they feel comfortable with one step, they move on to the next step in the ladder.

-Group psychotherapy for OCD is an effective treatment because of the social support system it provides.
+Group therapy for OCD is an effective treatment because of the social support system it provides.
 Much of the patient’s struggles associated with OCD is a result of feeling isolated because of their disorder.
 Group therapy allows the patient to recognize that they are not alone and that other people understand their challenges.
 They may gain new ideas for dealing with their disorder from other people in the group.

 By attending therapy in a group setting, the patient can receive encouragement and motivation from other group members.